AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-status.md

 ## `Get Asset Status`

-View the status of an asset.
+Returns the status of an asset.

 The status of an asset is determined by an exact match of the SDS stream property value to the value of the `ValueStatusMappings`.
 If there are no exact matches, the status is a 0 (Unknown).